 For the chocolate chips, Dreena recommends the Enjoy Life Mini Chips, which is what I used.

 Preheat oven to 350°.
 Line a baking sheet with parchment paper.

-In a separate small bowl, first combine the maple syrup with the molasses and vanilla, then stir in the oil until well mixed.
-If you use the optional 1 Tbsp. of unsweetened applesauce, your wet mixture will have a slight bumpy texture like the photo above.
+In a separate small bowl, first, combine the maple syrup with the molasses and vanilla, then stir in the oil until well mixed.
+If you use the optional 1 Tbsp. of unsweetened applesauce, your wet mixture will have a slightly bumpy texture like the photo above.